Sora2455/MathMlNow/README.md

 But because most browsers do _not_ support MathML, fallback content is necessary.
 Traditionally, this has been done with the JavaScript library [MathJax](https://www.mathjax.org/), but MathJax suffers from the same problem any JavaScript library has - it is a large download that slows down the users browsing; and doesn't work when JavaScript is turned off (or more likely, broken by another script on the page).

-MathMLNow is a server-side rendering technique that produces a series of HTML tags that show MathML if available, gracefully degrading to an SVG image, and then to a PNG image if even SVG is not supported.
+MathMLNow is a Node package that produces a series of HTML tags that show MathML if available, gracefully degrading to an SVG image, and then to a PNG image if even SVG is not supported.

 To see an example of this technique in action, visit [this example page](https://cdn.rawgit.com/Sora2455/MathMlNow/d814dde5/example.html).

-* * *

 ## Getting started